Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/overview.md

 | Maximum number of characters for metadata per Source                                                               | 1000          |

 !!! note
     Knowledge AI specific objects, such as Stores, Sources and Chunks, **are not** a part of Cognigy.AI [Snapshots](../resources/deploy/snapshots.md).
-This feature will be implemented soon.
-You can use [Packages](../resources/manage/packages.md) instead to import or export Knowledge Stores.
+Instead, you can use [Packages](../resources/manage/packages.md) to import or export Knowledge Stores.

 ## FAQ